The 9 Best West Coast Banks of 2019

 This Seattle-based bank has branches throughout the Pacific Northwest, as well as Texas, Utah, Idaho, Nevada, New Mexico, and Arizona.

 It offers savings and checking accounts, credit and debit cards, and loans.

-Washington Federal offers a free basic checking account, as a well as a “Green” checking account that’s $6 and includes cell phone and identity theft protection.
+Washington Federal offers a free basic checking account, as a well as a “Green” checking account that’s $6 per month and includes cell phone and identity theft protection.
 There’s also an interest-bearing “Stellar Plus” checking account for those with larger balances.
-The bank offers two savings account options for $4 or $10 per month, plus certificates of deposit.
-Passbook savings accounts earn 0.1 percent APY, while CDs can earn as much as 2.7 percent depending on the term length.
+The bank offers two savings account options for $3 or $10 per month, plus certificates of deposit.
+Passbook savings accounts earn 0.10 percent APY, while CDs can earn as much as 1.95 percent depending on the term length.